 Or, just a plain ol’ cranky baby.

-In my 5-part Ebook Series for Starting Solids we talk about how to truly navigate the introductory phase (6 – 10 months) with an appreciation for the greater picture of wellness.
+In my Starting Solids eBook Collection we talk about how to truly navigate the introductory phase (6 – 10 months) with an appreciation for the greater picture of wellness.

 And guess who leads the way for us?